 Sometimes canned or frozen products can get a bad rap.
 But if you buy a quality brand, it’s all good if you ask me!

-Since tomato is the predominant flavour here, you don’t want to cheap out and buy just any ol’ can.
-And always opt for the ‘whole’ variety.
-Then, just crush or blitz ’em yourself.
+Since tomato is the predominant flavour here, you don’t want to cheap out and buy just any type.
+And always opt for the whole variety.
+Then blend them up yourself.

 Years ago my younger brother and I lived together while going to university.